Jewish Calendar

 Numbering of Jewish Years

-The year number on the Jewish calendar represents the number of years since creation, calculated by adding up the ages of people in the Bible back to the time of creation.
+The year number on the Jewish calendar represents the number of years since the creation of humanity, calculated by adding up the ages of people in the Bible back to the time of creation.
 However, this does not necessarily mean that the universe has existed for only 5700 years as we understand years.
 Many Orthodox Jews will readily acknowledge that the first six "days" of creation are not necessarily 24-hour days (indeed, a 24-hour day would be meaningless until the creation of the sun on the fourth "day").
 For a fascinating article by a nuclear physicist shedding light on the correspondence between the Torah's age of the universe and the age ascertained by science, see The Age of the Universe: One Reality Viewed from Two Different Perspectives.

 Months of the Jewish Year